 Common designs used in Kashmiri embroideries

 Kashmir is the land of beauty.
 Be it the snow-capped mountains, mighty plains, lush greens landscapes, or the mesmerizing scenic places.
 But apart from these, its handicraft sector flourishes with exquisitely crafted pieces.
-Be it embroidery, copper making, Pashmina making, Papier Mache work, walnut wood art, and many other types, Kashmir never fails to disappoint the tourists which visit it in the largest of numbers.
+Be it embroidery, copper making, Pashmina making, Papier Mache work, walnut wood art, and many other types, Kashmir never fails to disappoint the tourists which visit it in the largest numbers

 Also read: Kashmiri Shawls during the Dogra Period